Pumpapa/minimalmagic/content/SE/VirtualMemory.md

 # Segmentation

-Segmentation stems from the time of overlays: instead of using a single continuous memory space, a program divides its memory in separate segments, each holding code or data belonging to different aspects of the program.
+Segmentation stems from the time of overlays: instead of using a single contiguous memory space, a program divides its memory in separate segments, each holding code or data belonging to different aspects of the program.
 Segmentation is used for virtual memory, where segments are loaded and stored as the need arises, but it is also used as a programming structuring mechanism.

 The main difference between paging and segmentation is that paging is automatic but segmentation is under program control.
 Note that segmentation and paging can be used together.